Al-Hakim Mosque: Post-Fatimid era

 In 1303, during the Mamluk period, the mosque was severely damaged by an earthquake and was subsequently restored by Sultan Baybars II al-Jashankir.
-By that time, the mosque was also being used as to teach Islamic law from the four Sunni maddhabs.
-In 1360 the mosque was restored again by Sultan Hasan.
-In the 15th century a merchant sponsored the construction of a third minaret for the mosque, though this minaret has not been preserved.
+By that time, the mosque was also being used to teach Islamic law from the four Sunni maddhabs.
+In 1360, the mosque was restored again by Sultan Hasan.
+In the 15th century, a merchant sponsored the construction of a third minaret for the mosque, though this minaret has not been preserved.

 The interior of the mosque fell into ruin over many centuries until its modern renovation, and the building was only intermittently used as a mosque.
 At various times, it was used as a prison for captured Franks (i.e. Latin crusaders) during the Crusades, as a stable by Saladin, as a fortress by Napoleon, as an Islamic arts Museum in 1890, and as a boys' school in the 20th century during Nasser's presidency.
-In the early 19th century the mosque underwent a restoration sponsored by 'Umar Makram.
+In the early 19th century, the mosque underwent a restoration sponsored by 'Umar Makram.
 The restoration also added a small mihrab to the interior that is still preserved today, dated to 1808.

+20th century restoration

-In 1980, the mosque was extensively reconstructed and refurbished in white marble and gold trim by Mohammed Burhanuddin the head of the Dawoodi Bohra, an international Shia sect based in India.
-The restoration took 27 months and the mosque was officially re-opened on 24 November 24 1980, in a ceremony attended by Egyptian president Anwar Sadat, Mohammed Burhanuddin, and other high-ranking Egyptian officials.
-Remnants of the original decorations, including stucco carvings, timber tie-beams, and Quranic inscriptions have been preserved, but most of the mosque's present interior dates from this reconstruction.
+In 1980, the mosque was extensively reconstructed and refurbished in white marble and gold trim by Mohammed Burhanuddin, the head of the Dawoodi Bohra, an international Shia sect based in India.
+The restoration took 27 months and the mosque was officially re-opened on 24 November 1980, in a ceremony attended by Egyptian president Anwar Sadat, Mohammed Burhanuddin, and other high-ranking Egyptian officials.

+Remnants of the original decorations, including stucco carvings, timber tie-beams, and Quranic inscriptions were preserved, but most of the mosque's present interior dates from this reconstruction.
 Among other things, the restoration introduced a new marble mihrab whose motifs imitated the appearance of the Fatimid-era stucco mihrab in the al-Azhar Mosque.
 It also involved the demolition of the Mamluk-era tomb of Qurqumas, which stood right in front of the mosque and which was subsequently relocated to the Northern Cemetery.

 The use of "unauthentic" materials and additions during the restoration has been criticized by scholars and conservationists, particularly when judged by the standards of the Venice Charter.
-The issue has elicited scholarly debate about the relative merits of different philosophies on restoration and reconstruction of historic sites.
+The issue has elicited scholarly debate about the relative merits of different philosophies on the restoration and reconstruction of historic sites.
 Some scholars, like James Roy King and Bernard O'Kane, have noted that the restoration has at least had the benefit of converting the building from a ruin to a functioning mosque that can be visited by anyone, even if some of the details of the restoration remain problematic.

-Today the mosque is open as a place of worship and a tourist attraction.